phil-rice/focuson/README.md

 * type `laoban --help` for instructions

 Useful commands include
-`laoban install` used to 'update/npm install/tsc/npm test etc'.. basically it setups the system and checks it is working `laoban projects` lists the projects
+`laoban install` used to 'updateConfigFilesFromTemplates/npm install/tsc/npm test etc'.. basically it setups the system and checks it is working
+`laoban projects` lists the projects
-`laoban update -a` updates the package.json with the version in the template directory, and copies the template files into the project
+`laoban updateConfigFilesFromTemplates -a` updates the package.json with the version in the template directory, and copies the template files into the project
 `laoban pack -a` almost publishes the files.
 It actually just makes a zip file with 'what would have been published' `laoban publish -a` actually publishes the files `laoban tsc -a` compiles the files